upperlinecode/dollar-pizza-react-final/README.md

 npm start
 ```

-Once everything is installed and you have started up the website, take a look and see what the website looks like now.
+Once everything is installed and you have started up the website, open the website and see what it looks like now.

 ### First Task
 To start off, we need to add a Navbar to the website.
 Luckily, this component has already been built.
 All you have to do is add it in the App.js file.